srinivas2207/RestApiChromeExtension/README.md

 3. Check/Uncheck the API to filter.
 4. Save the changes.
 5. Use Export/Import to share the filter content with others.

+**Swagger Data**

+Swagger is a tool, which generates API document from the application’s rest code.
+The Swagger.json is standard for REST applications.

+Here **paths** contains all the REST URL’s and their details.
+Upload this **swagger.json** to the extension, as it helps the extension to identify the URL and makes the recordings more readable.